danwing/settle-requirements/draft-wing-settle-requirements.md

 ---
 title: "Requirements for HTTPS for Local Domains"
-abbrev: "HTTPS for Local: Requirements"
+abbrev: "Requirements for HTTPS for Local Domains"
 category: info

-docname: draft-wing-requirements-https-local-domains-latest
+docname: draft-wing-settle-requirements-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: